 How Much Is Google Worth Now?

 The price of GOOG, Alphabet’s Class C shares, is near its 52-week low of $87.01 as of Nov.
-2, giving Google’s parent company a current market capitalization of $1.126 trillion as of the same date.
+2, giving Google’s parent company a market capitalization of $1.126 trillion as of the same date.
 In addition to its Class C shares, there are also shares of GOOGL, Alphabet’s Class A common stock.
 Both types of shares are currently trading at relatively similar prices.